 Another example of aged beers are barrel-aged beers.
 However, they do not necessarily age well in the bottle.

 Most beer is at its highest quality and peak of flavor the moment it leaves the brewery.
 After this, if it is not exposed to excessive heat, light, or oxygen it will have a useful shelf-life of a few months.

 Light is Beer’s Worst Enemy

 As revealed in this article about rewarming beer, light is by far the worst enemy of beer.
 Many beer enthusiasts hate popular beers like Corona or Heineken.
 Well, Corona is bottled in clear bottles and Heineken in light-green ones.
 Both let through UV rays, responsible for that skunky taste.
-This doesn't mean that either is guaranteed to be bad, but the beer has no protection!
+This doesn’t mean that either is guaranteed to be bad, but the beer has no protection!
 This why many large brands, and most small craft beers use dark-colored light-opaque brown glass bottles.
 Some have also turned to high-sided beer cartons.
-You also may be noticing that the beer world is experience a can revolution.
+You also may be noticing that the beer world is experiencing a can revolution.

-Bottles used to be the uber-coolest but many craft beer breweries are turning to cans once again, and some use exclusively cans.
-Today's cans have many advantages over bottles, not the least of which being the lighter weight and cheaper shipping costs.
+Bottles used to be the uber-coolest but many craft beer breweries are turning to cans once again, and some use cans exclusively.
+Today’s cans have many advantages over bottles, not the least of which being the lighter weight and cheaper shipping costs.
 Cans let in absolutely no light and they have an inner-liner that never allows the beer to come into contact with the metal of the can.
 Cans may be a superior vessel for beer!
 So, if in your beer-craftiness you have been avoiding cans, you may want to rethink the situation.